How Health Care Works Around the World

 There is no one-size-fits-all solution.

 Around the world, health-care systems differ widely.
 Countries adopt different systems to provide health care to their citizens, with different levels of government and private sector involvement.
 The crucial result is that the services exist—and that people can access and afford them.
 The spectrum of ways in which health care is delivered around the world can be gathered into four general categories, from universal coverage under fully funded national programs to no coverage at all, requiring individuals to pay for health care fully out of pocket.

 Everyone is covered by a national health-care plan that is fully funded by the government, the so-called single payer.

-- In countries with socialized health care, such as Cuba and the United Kingdom, the government also delivers care through public hospitals and clinics.
+- In many countries with socialized health care, such as Cuba and the United Kingdom, the government provides care through publicly-run hospitals and clinics.

 II.
 Universal coverage with multi-payer system

 A national health insurance system administered by competing insurers usually exists alongside a private insurance option for high-income people.
 Governments keep costs low through regulation and direct negotiation with pharmaceutical companies.

 - In countries such as France, Germany, and Japan, people are required to have health insurance, which is mostly publicly funded.